 A major turning point in my life was when my university boyfriend dumped me not long after we moved to London.
-He was the reason I moved there and so without him, and had not much else going.
+He was the reason I moved there and so without him, I had not much else going for me.

 That’s when I realised I needed to take responsibility for my life.